-Hope Creek is one of three reactors operated by PSEG Nuclear at the Salem Generating Station in Lower Alloways Creek Township.
-The two other reactors there — the Salem 1 and Salem 2 plants — were operating at full power Saturday.
+The Salem 2 plant is one of three nuclear reactors operated by PSEG Nuclear at its generating complex in Lower Alloways Creek Township.
+The Salem 1 and Hope Creek plants were not affected by the shutdown.